Fighting Norway: Production

 Fighting Norway was produced in 1943, with financial backing from the Wartime Information Board.
 The documentary was created as a propaganda film during the Second World War, emphasizing the cooperation and collaboration of two allied countries.

 The narrator was Lorne Greene, known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
 His sonorous recitation led to his nickname, "The Voice of Canada", and to some observers, the "voice-of-God".
 When reading grim battle statistics or, as in Fighting Norway, narrating a particularly serious topic, he was "the Voice of Doom".
 Some of the stock footage used had previously been used in the British documentary All for Norway (1942).

 Reception

 As part of the Canada Carries On series, Fighting Norway was produced in 35 mm for the theatrical market.
 Each film was shown over a six-month period as part of the shorts or newsreel segments in approximately 800 theatres across Canada.
 The NFB had an arrangement with Famous Players theatres to ensure that Canadians from coast to coast could see the documentary series, with further distribution by Columbia Pictures.
-After the six-month theatrical tour ended, individual films were made available on 16 mm to schools, libraries, churches and factories, extending the life of these films for another year or two.
+After the six-month theatrical tour ended, individual films were made available on 16 mm to schools, libraries, churches and factories, extending the life of these films by another year or two.
 They were also made available to film libraries operated by university and provincial authorities.